krshrimali/blog/content/about.md

 ## Non-Academic Interests and Achievements

 I involve myself in non-academic activities like Debating, blogging, playing Table Tennis and more.
 I was also a Scout in my high school.
 I love World History and love discussing on social and international topics.
-I've won several competitions in Debates (more about them in my <a href="https://krshrimali.github.io/resume.pdf">CV</a>).
+I've won several competitions in Debates (more about them in my [CV](https://krshrimali.github.io/resume.pdf)).

 ## Contact Me